ajpfahnl/rna-seq-pipeline/counts_analysis.md

-# Analyzing the counts data from the RNA-seq pipelin
+# Analyzing the counts data from the RNA-seq pipeline
 ## Intro
 We will use the DESeq2 package for R in RStudio.
 Documentation is here (htseq-count input section): http://bioconductor.org/packages/release/bioc/vignettes/DESeq2/inst/doc/DESeq2.html#htseq-count-input